Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

-The null normal model \eqref{eq:null} may be characterized by $\{\langle F_{\mu,\Lambda} \rangle: (\mu,\Lambda) \in \RR^p \times \LL_p\}$.
-Clearly, this null model is also an absolutely continuous, rotation-invariant, location-scale family, so Theorem~\ref{thm:bpv} applies.
-Hence, we get the desired predictive matching property.
+The null normal model \eqref{eq:null} may be characterized by $\{\langle F_{\mu,\sigma} \rangle: (\mu,\sigma) \in \RR^p \times \TT_p\}$, where $\langle F \rangle$ denotes a degenerate distribution at $F$.
+Clearly, this null model is also an absolutely continuous, rotation-invariant, location-scale family, so Theorem~\ref{thm:bpv} applies to the null model too.
+Putting these results together leads to the following predictive matching property.

-\begin{theorem} The two models \eqref{eq:null} and \eqref{eq:alt}, with $\pi_0=\pi_1=\pi_H$, produce the same predictive distribution for any hypothetical sample of size $\nmin = p+1$. \end{theorem}
+\begin{theorem} The two models \eqref{eq:null} and \eqref{eq:alt}, with $\pi_0=\pi_1=\pi_L$, produce the same predictive distribution for any hypothetical sample of size $\nmin = p+1$. \end{theorem}